 370. Internship (3-6 sem. hrs.).
 Supervised off-campus work experience.
 Site and schedule must be determined by student with approval of faculty mentor and Self-Designed Studies committee chair.
 Internship Contract must be completed prior to registration.
-This is one of the options for the Junior Year Experience, and may fulfill the Junior Level Discipline Specific Communication (JWO) Requirement.
 Prerequisites: Junior or Senior standing, Self-Designed Studies major.
 (Fall or Spring)

 371. Independent Research Project (3 sem. hrs.).
 Students are invited to complete an independent research project under the supervision of a faculty member, and present their research findings at an appropriate public forum.
-This is one of the options for the Junior Year Experience, and may serve as the Junior Level Discipline-Specific Communication (JWO) Requirement.
 Prerequisites: Junior standing, Self-Designed Studies status.
-Permission of faculty mentor and Self-Designed Studies Committee chair is required.
+Permission of faculty mentor and Self-

+Designed Studies Committee chair is required.
 (Fall or Spring)

 372. Study Abroad or Study Away (1 sem. hr.).
 Students are invited to pursue off-campus study that complements their Self-Designed Studies major.
 Upon returning to campus, students will enroll in this course.
 They will write a reflection paper and make their presentation at an appropriate public forum.
 Prerequisites: Junior Standing, Self-Designed Studies status, and approval of the Self-Designed Studies Committee chair.
-This is one of the options for the Junior Year Experience, and may fulfill the Junior Level Discipline-Specific Communication (JWO) Requirement.
 (Fall or Spring)